-Juan Bernardo Garcia is a partner in the Firm's Monterrey office.
-He joined the Firm in 1994 and has over two decades experience in real estate and infrastructure as well as transactional matters.
-Juan Bernardo chairs the Firm's Real Estate Practice Group in Latin America as well as the Real Estate & Infrastructure Practice Group in Mexico.
-He has been recognized as a leading practitioner in real estate law by Chambers & Partners Latin America since 2009.
+Juan Bernardo joined the Firm in 1994 and has over two decades experience in real estate and infrastructure as well as transactional matters.
+Juan Bernardo chairs the Firm's Global Real Estate Practice Group as well as the Real Estate & Infrastructure Practice Group in Mexico.
+He has been continuously recognized over the years as a leading practitioner in real estate law by Legal 500 and Chambers & Partners Latin America.

 Representative Legal Matters

-- Advised Servicios Interpureto in connection with the development (worth USD 2 billion) and sale structuring of a 1,254 hectare multimodal industrial, commercial and services port.
+Advised Servicios Interpuerto in connection with the development (worth USD 2 billion) and sale structuring of a 1,254 hectare multimodal industrial, commercial and services port.
 This will be the largest logistics industrial platform in Mexico, and is included in Mexico's National Infrastructure Plan.